MicrosoftDocs/learn/learn-pr/wwl-mba/azure-in-action/includes/3-demo--modernizing-.net-applications.md

 >[!VIDEO https://www.microsoft.com/videoplayer/embed/RE2U0kL]

-**Azure App Service** provides a way to easily migrate applications to Azure using the publishing tools available in Visual Studio, a very common development tool that can automatically create necessary resources such as an **Azure SQL Database**.
+>**Key ideas**: **Azure App Service** provides a way to easily migrate applications to Azure using the publishing tools available in Visual Studio, a very common development tool that can automatically create necessary resources such as an **Azure SQL Database**.

 ![](../media/clear.png)